g0fcu/gqrx-hamlib/README.md

 Only frequency is synchronised, synchronisation of e.g. mode could be added easily

-I have also added a version called gqrx-hamlib3, this version is written in Python 3.5 and supports tuning of frequency on fldigi
+I have also added a version called gqrx-hamlib-fldigi, this version is written in Python 3.5 and supports tuning of frequency on fldigi

 Additional Python libraries required are:
   - getopt